First Great Western Link

-First Great Western Link (FGWL) was a train operating company in England owned by FirstGroup that operated the Thames franchise from April 2004 until March 2006.
+First Great Western Link (FGWL) was a British train operating company owned by FirstGroup that operated the Thames franchise from April 2004 until March 2006.

 History

 In April 2003 the Strategic Rail Authority invited FirstGroup and Go-Ahead to bid for a two-year extension to the Thames franchise that would coincide with the end date of the First Great Western franchise, after which both would become part of the Greater Western franchise.
 In November 2003 the Strategic Rail Authority awarded the new franchise to First with the services operated by Thames Trains transferring to FGWL on 1 April 2004.

 On 12 June 2005 Heathrow Connect was introduced as a joint venture between FGWL and BAA.
 BAA supplied the Class 360 rolling stock and on-board staff.
 FGWL received the revenue for journeys between Paddington and Hayes & Harlington, and BAA the revenue for journeys between Hayes & Harlington and Heathrow Airport.